draftdev/jobs/writer-augmented-reality.md

 **And now we're specifically looking for writers with experience in augmented reality development.**

-### We'd Like Someone Who Can:
+### We'd Like Someone Who Has:
-- Understand infrastructure and is passionate about making it as reliable and easy to maintain as possible
+- Experience with smart glasses/wearable interfaces; Snapdragon Spaces; UI/UX in the AR space
 - Perform detailed research on cutting edge topics and services
 - Write with a genuine, persuasive, and authoritative style
 - Consistently deliver high-quality written work on deadline with a positive attitude and learning mindset